-7For a discussion of what constitutes the negative or marked antonym, see Cruse (1980, 1986), Lehrer (1985), Rett (2015).

-demonstrative.
+The sentences in (5) all involve the negative antonym short: (5a) is an equative, assumed to encode a non-strict ordering on degrees (Horn 1972, Klein 1980, Bierwisch 1989, Bale 2008, Rett 2014); (5b) is a degree relative (the evaluativity of this clause also carries over to the question How short is John?); and (5c) is a degree demonstrative.
 The constructions in (5) are evaluative, while their positive-antonym counterparts are not.
-This is not the case for MP constructions, which cannot be formed with negative antonyms (cf. John is 5ft short, although see Doetjes 2012).
+This is not the case for MP constructions, which cannot be formed with negative antonyms (cf. \John is 5 ft short, although see Doetjes 2012).
 It is also not the case for the comparative construction, which seems to be non-evaluative regardless of the antonym involved, as (7) shows.

-- (7) a.
-John is taller than Sue. \rightarrow John/Sue is tall. - b.
-John is shorter than Sue. \rightarrow John/Sue is short.
+- (7) (a) John is taller than Sue. $\rightarrow$ John/Sue is tall. - (b) John is shorter than Sue. → John/Sue is short.